abhriyaroy/KCrypt/README.md

 # KCrypt: Secure Key Management for Multiplatform Apps

 KCrypt is a Kotlin Multiplatform Mobile (KMM) library that provides a secure and unified way to manage encryption keys across iOS and Android platforms.
-It abstracts the complexities of key generation, encryption, and storage, allowing you to focus on building secure and robust multiplatform applications.
+It abstracts the complexities of key generation, encryption, and storage, thereby providing you with a unique key that can be used for cryptographic purposes, allowing you to focus on building secure and robust multiplatform applications.

 ## Features

-- Unified API: Write your encryption logic once and use it seamlessly across both iOS and Android platforms.
-- Secure Key Generation: KCrypt handles the generation of secure encryption keys based on platform-specific best practices.
+- Secure Key Generation: KCrypt handles the generation of secure encryption keys based on platform-specific best practices and provides you with a unique key that persists as long as the app stays installed.
-- Secure Storage: The library securely stores your encryption keys using platform-specific secure storage mechanisms (Keychain on iOS and Keystore on Android).
 - Cross-Platform Compatibility: Build multiplatform applications with shared encryption logic that works consistently on iOS and Android.

+## Upcoming features
+- Storage of key-value pairs securely.
+- Ability to maintain multiple keys.

 ## Usage